Samuel Burtis Baker: Death and legacy

-Baker died at his home in Washington, DC, on March 10, 1967.
+Baker died at his home in Washington, D.C., on March 10, 1967.
 He was successful during his lifetime, but had fallen into obscurity by the time of his death, in part because he was two decades younger than many of the other Boston painters with whom he was linked, and also because his representational style of painting had fallen out of fashion.

 Baker had a daughter, Alden Baker, born in 1928, who went on to become an impressionist artist.

-In 1993, a quarter-century after his death, the Fuller Craft Museum in Brockton, Massachusetts held a solo show of 30 Baker paintings, in tandem with the exhibition A Century of Talent: Unknown Artists of the Boston Art Club, which also included a Baker painting.
+In 1993, a quarter-century after his death, the Fuller Craft Museum in Brockton, Massachusetts, held a solo show of 30 Baker paintings, in tandem with the exhibition A Century of Talent: Unknown Artists of the Boston Art Club, which also included a Baker painting.